Skip to main content

 Available Commands:

-fees cli for managing alphabill wallet fees
+wallet cli for managing alphabill wallet

 Flags: